 Online Webform Application | Paper Application

-Each graduate is expected to put together a display outlining their senior thesis/project that includes their name, mentor and title.
+- Each UHC graduate is expected to put together a display outlining their senior thesis/project that includes their name, mentor and title.

-From this event, three displays/projects will be selected to receive the Outstanding Senior Thesis of the Year award.
+All displays will be judged by faculty during the Thesis Fair and three displays (engineering, science, humanities/social science/business) will be selected to receive the Outstanding Senior Thesis Poster of the Year award.
 This award comes with a cash prize!
 In order to be considered your poster must have your name and your mentor's name clearly displayed.

 Thesis Defense Guidelines & Notification